Vavarooks/Homework4/README.md

 # Homework4

+In this home work it is a basic quiz website.

+I have one HTML, two Java script files and one Css

+Html
+  - In the Html it holds H1, and Div tags. there is not much in the main HTML because this homework focuses on the java script.

+Java
+  - There are two java script files as I have mentioned ~ Apps: this holds the main functions the the java script that changes the page.
+    ~Java: this holds the questions for the quiz, the choices, and the answers.

+CSS
+  - the CSS is a basic blue and has basic fixes for the page.

 # Unit 04 Web APIs Homework: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment.
 These assessments are typically a combination of multiple-choice questions and interactive challenges.
 In this homework assignment, your challenge is to build a code quiz with multiple-choice questions.